Universität St. Gallen: St. Gallen

 Library at St. Gallen

-- A current student enrolled in a Carlson School Part-Time MBA or MA-HRIR program
+- currently enrolled in a Carlson Full-time MBA, Part-time, MBA or M.A-HRIR program

 - In good academic standing with a minimum GPA of 3.5